bergesinstitute/graf-method/book-4-unit-2.md

 podemos decir *estoy comiendo,* y también podemos decir *estoy comiendo pasta;* en las dos versiones, la oración tiene un significado completo.

-> In English: Transitivity is a characteristic that allows certain verbs to have a grammatical object (a person or thing that receives the action of the verb).
+💂 Transitivity is a characteristic that allows certain verbs to have a grammatical object (a person or thing that receives the action of the verb).
 The verb *ir,* for example, does not have this feature: I cannot *go an apple,* I cannot *go John.*
 The verb *amar,* on the other hand, needs an object.
 To say *I love* is